Tokelau

 1841

-Fakaofo visited by the U.S.
+Fakaofo visited by the U.S. Commander

-is named Bowditch Island.
+is named Bowditch Island

-21 Jun
+Jun

 1889

-Formal British protectorate (Union
+British protectorate declared

-Islands or Union Group)
+Islands or Union Group).

 of the British